SP-38 There Are Cracks … and There Are Cracks – but What Is a Crack and What Do I Do About a Crack?

 Paul V. Abbott, B.D.Sc., M.D.S., FRACDS(Endo)

 Paul Abbott is Emeritus Professor of Dentistry at The University of Western Australia.
-He is a Specialist Endodontist with over 45 years of clinical practice experience.
-Prior to taking a full-time University position in 2002, he spent 17 years in private specialist endodontic practice and he also held part-time academic positions at The University of Western Australia and The University of Melbourne.
+He is a Specialist Endodontist with over 46 years of clinical practice experience.
+Prior to taking a full-time University position in 2002, he spent 17 years in private specialist endodontic practice and he also held part-time academic positions at The University of Western Australia and the University of Melbourne.
 He was Dean and Head of the School of Dentistry at The University of Western Australia and Director of the Oral Health Centre of Western Australia from 2003-2009.
-He has presented over 1000 lectures and courses in 52 countries.
-He has over 420 publications with 259 articles in refereed journals, 25 textbook chapters and 51 Newsletter articles.
+He has presented over 1800 lectures and courses in 55 countries.
+He has over 440 publications with 278 articles in refereed journals, 25 textbook chapters and 51 Newsletter articles.
 From 2015-2022, he was the Editor-in-Chief of the international journal Dental Traumatology.
-Prof. Abbott’s main research and clinical interests revolve around dental traumatology, tooth resorption, and the diagnosis and management of pulp, root canal and peri-radicular conditions, with particular emphasis on pain control and disinfection of the root canal system.
-He has received numerous awards for his teaching and service to the dental profession, including Honorary Life Memberships of several professional societies and associations.
-In 2015, he was appointed by the Governor-General of Australia as an Officer of the Order of Australia, and in 2024, he received the Jens O. Andreasen Lifetime Achievement Award in Dental Traumatology from the International Association for Dental Traumatology.
-At this year's Annual Session, he will receive the Louis I. Grossman Award from the AAE in recognition of his cumulative publications of significant research studies that have made an extraordinary contribution to endodontology.
+Prof. Abbott's main research and clinical interests revolve around dental traumatology, tooth resorption, and the diagnosis and management of pulp, root canal and peri-radicular conditions, with particular emphasis on pain control and disinfection of the root canal system.
+He has won numerous awards for his teaching and service to the dental profession, including the Jens O. Andreasen Award for Lifetime Achievement in Dental Traumatology from the International Association of Dental Traumatology (2024) and the Louis I. Grossman Award (2025) from the American Association of Endodontists for cumulative publications of significant research studies that have made an extraordinary contribution to endodontology.
+Prof. Abbott was also appointed by the Governor-General of Australia as an Officer of the Order of Australia in 2015.
+In 2024, he was appointed as Chair of an IADT/DTG Committee to develop a new comprehensive classification of Tooth Resorption.

-Disclosure(s): OzDent Pty Ltd: Consultant/Scientific Advisor (Ongoing), Honorarium (Ongoing), Other Research Support (includes receipt of drugs, supplies, equipment or other in-kind support) (Ongoing), Speaker/Honoraria (includes speakers bureau, symposia, and expert witness) (Ongoing)
+Disclosure(s): OzDent Dental Products Pty Ltd: Honorarium (Ongoing), Occasional Consultancy work (Ongoing), Other Research Support (includes receipt of drugs, supplies, equipment or other in-kind support) (Ongoing), Speaker/Honoraria (includes speakers bureau, symposia, and expert witness) (Ongoing)